 At a rally ahead of the Georgia Senate special election, Senator Ted Cruz (R-TX) says, “We will not go quietly into the night.
 We will defend liberty.
 And we are going to win.”

 Meanwhile, Trump retweets @CodeMonkeyZ (now suspended by Twitter): “If you are planning to attend peaceful protests in DC on the 6th, i recommend wearing a body camera.
 The more video angles of that day the better.”

 January 4, 2021: On the eve of the two-days of events in DC, Proud Boys leader Enrique Tarrio is arrested in Washington D.C., as President Trump and Donald Trump Jr. call for supporters to “fight like hell.”

 Proud Boys leader Enrique Tarrio is arrested in Washington D.C. for burning a Black Lives Matter banner that he had taken from a Black church during December’s Stop the Steal rallies.
-He is found to be in possession of two high capacity firearm magazines, which is charged for possession.
+He is found to be in possession of two high capacity firearm magazines, and he is charged for their possession.

 At a pre-election rally in Georgia, Donald Trump, Jr., introducing his father, tells the crowd, “We need to fight.”
 President Trump then takes the stage, telling supporters, “They’re not taking this White House.
 We’re going to fight like hell.”

 January 5, 2021: General Flynn directs veiled threats to Congress while speaking at a rally.
 “Those of you who are feeling weak tonight, those of you who don’t have the moral fiber in your body — get some tonight because tomorrow we the people are going to be here.”

 January 6, 2021: In the morning, President Trump and his allies encourage his followers to show up for the protests over Twitter.